-An investment of 310 million US dollars (currently 304 million euros) is to be made in the first stage of the plant, which is called “Apex 1”.
-What production capacity this first stage is to offer is not clear from the announcement.
+An investment of 310 million US dollars (currently 304 million euros) is to be made in the first stage of the plant, which is called Apex 1.
+The production capacity is unclear from the announcement.

 Ascend Elements describes its self-developed process technology as a closed manufacturing system.
 Compared to conventional processes for cathode production, this should produce only “minimal waste and CO2 emissions”.
-Apex 1 will also have its own chemical recycling facility and a waste-water treatment plant.
+Apex 1 will also have its chemical recycling facility and a waste-water treatment plant.

 In Covington, Ascend Elements operates a battery recycling facility called ‘Base 1’.
-The black mass produced at Base 1 (i.e., the end product of most battery recycling processes before hydrometallurgical processing) is a key feedstock for the new Apex 1 plant in Kentucky.
+The black mass produced at Base 1 (i.e., the end product of most battery recycling processes before hydrometallurgical processing) is a crucial feedstock for the new Apex 1 plant in Kentucky.

-“We’re in the middle of a global energy transformation and it’s critical that we produce lithium-ion battery material in the United States.
+“We’re in the middle of a global energy transformation, and it’s critical that we produce lithium-ion battery material in the United States.
 Our future energy independence and national security depend on it,” says O’Kronley.
 “This new facility in Hopkinsville will produce sustainable, active battery material for approximately 250,000 EVs per year.
 That will go a long way toward making electric vehicle batteries cleaner.”

 – ADVERTISEMENT –